erizov/Professor/semester_1/lecture_11_dynamic_programming/longest_common_subsequence/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this algorithm to tackle real-world problems

 ### Short Description

-A dynamic programming algorithm that finds the longest subsequence common to two sequences (not necessarily contiguous).
-Solves problems like version control diff, plagiarism detection, and bioinformatics sequence comparison.
+A dynamic programming approach that finds the longest subsequence common to two sequences (not necessarily contiguous).
+Addresses version control diff, plagiarism detection, and bioinformatics sequence comparison.
 Example: LCS of 'ABCDGH' and 'AEDFHR' is 'ADH' (length 3).
-Works by comparing characters and building a table of longest common subsequences for all prefix pairs.
+Operates by comparing characters and building a table of longest common subsequences for all prefix pairs.

 **Key Characteristics:**
 - **Time Complexity**: Varies